axelhahn/nginx-docker-proxy/README.md

 Add your docker apps of all containers in the docker-hosts.cfg.
 For multiple host to port mappings write each into a new line.

+**Remark:** Adding static definitions for containers and ports is optional.

 Syntax:

 `HOSTNAME:PORT`